ottomated/CrewLink/README.md

 <p>
 <b>Notes:</b><br />

- - For issues with this fork u can message me on discord and I will do my best to resolve it: ThaGuus#2140
+ - For issues with this fork u can message me on discord (ThaGuus#2140) and I will do my best to resolve it.
   -  To get the most of BetterCrewLink use the voice server`http://crewlink.guus.ninja`

 </p>